-Should you be planning your bankruptcy case now?
 There are many good reasons to plan for the filing of a bankruptcy.
 Some businesses, especially large corporations, do this almost routinely.
-Bur for individuals, bankruptcy is anything but routine.
-Still, to get the maximum benefit out of a bankruptcy case, it may be necessary to consider the timing of the case.
+For individuals, however, bankruptcy is anything but routine.
+To get the maximum benefit out of a case, it may be necessary to consider the timing.

-For instance, certain income taxes can only be discharged if they’re at least three years old.
-Calculating that three year period can be a challenge, but filing too early can be disastrous if you're stuck owing taxes that with a little planning (and patience) could have been discharged in a bankruptcy case.
+For instance, certain income taxes can be discharged only if they are at least three years old.
+Calculating that three-year period can be a challenge, but filing too early can be disastrous if you're stuck owing taxes that with a little planning (and patience) could have been discharged in a bankruptcy case.

 There are equally valid reasons for filing immediately, even if you must forgo the benefit of discharging certain debts, like taxes.
-Here's a rundown of some of the issues you'll face as you consider whether to file now or file later.
+Consider all factors when deciding the right time to file.

-Yes, you’ve seen this claim on many television commercials.
-Bankruptcy lawyers love to market based on bankruptcy’s ability to stop certain creditor actions from happening.
-This is called the automatic stay.
+Bankruptcy’s automatic stay can prevent repossession, foreclosure, garnishment, tax levy, eviction, or a lawsuit.
+Bankruptcy lawyers love to market their services based on bankruptcy’s ability to stop certain creditor actions from happening.
 It's an injunction designed to prevent your creditors from taking action to collect their debts outside the bankruptcy case.

-If you know that a creditor is considering repossession, garnishment, levy, eviction, or a lawsuit, filing a bankruptcy case now may stop the action or at least postpone it.
-For instance, once the creditor is notified of the bankruptcy case, the creditor is prohibited from repossessing personal property like a car, foreclosing on real property, conducting a tax levy or filing or continuing many lawsuits.
+If you know a creditor is considering taking action against you, filing a bankruptcy case now may stop the action or at least postpone it.
+For instance, once a creditor is notified of a bankruptcy case, it is prohibited from repossessing personal property, foreclosing on real property, conducting a tax levy, or filing or continuing many lawsuits.

-The automatic stay will also stop garnishment of wages or a bank account, but will not usually work to get back wages or bank funds that were turned over to the creditor before the bankruptcy was filed.
-The automatic stay may also prevent eviction or the turn-off of utilities.
-There are restrictions, however.
+An automatic stay also will stop garnishment of wages or a bank account, but will not usually work to get back wages or bank funds that were turned over to the creditor before the bankruptcy was filed.
+An automatic stay also may prevent eviction or the turn-off of utilities.
+There are restrictions, however:

-Until about ten years ago, if you were to move from Alabama to Texas, you could take advantage of the generous Texas exemptions to protect your Alabama property.
+In the past, if you were to move from Alabama to Texas, you could take advantage of the generous Texas exemptions to protect your Alabama property.
 Congress changed the bankruptcy law to make that more difficult.
-If you move to a new state, the bankruptcy law would now require that you apply the Alabama exemptions for the first 720 days you’re in Texas.
-There are other restrictions that might be relevant in your case.
+If you move to a new state, the bankruptcy law requires you to apply the exemption standard from your previous state for the first 720 days you’re in your new state.
+Other restrictions might be relevant in your case, depending on where you live and where you might be moving.
 A qualified bankruptcy lawyer can help you determine the best course and the correct timing for your case.

 If you’ve been unemployed, the longer you wait to file bankruptcy after you get a job, the higher your average monthly income will be.
 The average monthly income figure could grow too high to allow you to file a Chapter 7 case.
 The same is true if you get a raise or a higher paying job.
 Each month, your average monthly income for the previous six months will be higher than the month before.